elijahc/cugammadex/docs/r/ob.md

 1. Grab 20 cc syringe and chloroprocaine 3%.
 2. Attempt to find charge RN or OB chief/attending (most likely at bedside) to see timing of c-section.
-3. If going back emergently or urgently dose all 20 cc of 3% 2-chloroprocaine into epidural stay with patient, have phenylephrine on hand, call OB CRNA to start setting up whichever OR, and call OB Attending
-   ***Depending on timing of how quickly you are rolling back, be ready to convert to general*** WILL NEED TO REDOSE at 30-45minute mark DURING CASE as Chloroprocaine has a very short half-life.
+3. If going back emergently or urgently dose all 20 cc of 3% 2-chloroprocaine into epidural stay with patient, have phenylephrine on hand, call OB CRNA to start setting up whichever OR, and call OB Attending.
+WILL NEED TO REDOSE at 30-45minute mark DURING CASE as Chloroprocaine has a very short half-life.
 Discuss with attending whether to use 2-Chloroprocaine or another local anesthetic.
+> [!CAUTION]
+>***Depending on timing of how quickly you are rolling back, be ready to convert to general***
 4. If NON-emergent discuss with attending prior to dosing.